citrix-openstack/xenapi-in-the-cloud/README.md

         --flavor "performance1-8" \
         --key-name matekey instance

-After it's done, get the IP address of your instance:
+After it's done, get the IP address of your instance.
+Some convenience scripts can be found in the `bin` directory to do this, so set your `PATH` to include the bin directory.

     IP=$(xitc-get-ip-address-of-instance instance)